 Other Types and Varieties of Kratom

-The three main strains of kratom are split up by the kinds of effects that they have on the user.
+The three major kratom strains are split up by the kinds of effects that they have on the user.
 However, there are still other varieties of kratom within these three main categories.
-Other popular kratom varieties will present a variation one of of the major three, or sometimes a blend of two or more different strains, boasting more subtle differences such as increased potency or a longer lasting effect.
+Other popular kratom varieties will present a variation of one of the major three, or sometimes a blend of two or more different kratom strains, boasting more subtle differences such as increased potency or a longer-lasting effect.

 Maeng Da Kratom